The Thompson Park Circle: Entrance to the Park

 John C. Olmsted, of Brookline Mass., the designer of the city’s projected park, is now in Chicago, looking after some landscape work there of which he has charge.
 On leaving there he will come directly to this city to make such changes in his designs as he deems advisable after inspecting the park as preliminary staked out.
 He is expected here the last of the week or the first of the next, and will probably remain several days.
 He will visit here frequently during the progress of the work.

-Over the years, Park Circle and its surrounding area have been used frequently for winter activities.
-Sledding has long been a favorite pastime but more recently garnered criticism due to safety concerns.
-In years past, Park Circle had been frozen over with water to make a skating rink.
-The location has also been used for Snowtown USA festivities in years past for the snow sculpture competition.
+Over the years, Park Circle and its surrounding area have been frequently used for winter activities.
+Sledding has long been a favorite pastime but has recently garnered criticism due to safety concerns.
+Park Circle had been frozen with water to make a skating rink in years past.
+The location has also been used for Snowtown USA festivities and the snow sculpture competition in the past years.

-A side note: two photos included here are one for the plans for the park and the other is a residential area on the western side of Gotham Street, which would have been named Bonny Brae.
+A side note: two photos included here are of the park plans and a residential area on the western side of Gotham Street, which would have been named Bonny Brae.
 Bonny (or the alternative “Bonnie”) Brae means “Pleasant Hill” in Gaelic.
-The plans never obviously never went into development, but remain an interesting look into the residential planning concepts of the time.
+The plans never obviously went into development, but they remain an interesting look into the residential planning concepts of the time.

 For more listings regarding Thompson Park, click here.